thelucifermorningstar/SMLoadr-AUX/readme.md

 This tool allows you to search artists, albums, tracks & playlists... and sends to **SMLoadr** with a command line.

-**FYI.:
+**OBS.:
-This software dooes not download music.
+This software does not download music.
 The main function is search artists/albums/tracks/playlists and send to SMLoadr!**

 How to use: